pkboom/laravel-pick/README.md

 Spin up `pick server`.
 Actually we use `valet`.
 So server is already up and running.

-Open `pick-server.test` and whatever `laravel-pick` sends will appear here.
+Open `pick-server.test` and whatever `laravel-pick` sends will appear there.

 After installing `pick-server`, use `pick()` in your app.